isMandyCoding/Learn-to-code-javascript/README.md

 two common types of loops are `for` and `while`.
 `for` loops are often used to run a loop a specified amount of time.

-`while` loops are often used to run a loop indefinitly until ceratin criteria are met.
+`while` loops are often used to run a loop indefinitely until certain criteria are met.

 Example: